 Whilst these areas clearly overlap, we have attempted to summarise an overview of the potential benefits of a regular yoga practice.

 Including increased: awareness of thoughts & feelings, ability to switch between activation and release (regulation skills), attentional skills, sense of calm, ability to work with breath to regulate current state, untangling from tricky thoughts & feelings, lowering of anxious and depressive experiences, mastery & discipline leading to self-efficacy & self-esteem - and hope!

 Including increased: activity, community engagement, interaction with others, developing a new facet of social identity, new support network, being part of something - finding 'our place in the family of things' (Mary Oliver), empowering - knowledge that we can all make a difference, motivation to address injustices through recognising common humanity

-Including connection to: a sense of something bigger than ourselves, yogic philosophy, a sense of meaning, finding the beauty in even mundane or challenging experiences (all experiences are valuable), developing a sense of awe at our own embodied experience, finding peaceful moments outside of a 'self-story', the interrelated nature of all things
+Including connection to: a sense of something bigger than ourselves, yogic philosophy, a sense of meaning, beauty in even mundane or challenging experiences (all experiences are valuable), a sense of awe at our own embodied experience, peaceful moments outside of a 'self-story', the interrelated nature of all things